VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 releasing Select releases the latter key; with this, multiple keys can be pressed down at once.

-The joystick command Activate is behaves as Cancel while using the virtual keyboard.
+The joystick command Activate behaves as Cancel while using the virtual keyboard.

 The virtual keyboard can be moved by pressing (and holding) Select on an